 - Take short breaks to relax the muscle groups in your body.
 Try to get up and perform other tasks to allow your muscles to relax.
 This also allows circulation to flow to your muscle groups.

 - Familiarize yourself with the adjustments on your chair.
 Most chairs have backrest, arm and seat pan adjustments.
 If you cannot make adjustments ask for help from someone in your facilities department.
 They should be able to help.
 Your purchasing department should select chairs that are adjustable, and can meet the needs of the various users.

 - Ensure that the seat front does not press against the back of the knees and lower legs (seat pan not too long).

 - Use a seat that has cushioning and is rounded with a “waterfall” front (no sharp edges).

 - The armrests should support both the forearms while employee performs tasks and should not interfere with movement.

-- Adjustable work surfaces are desirable to insure correct work positions.
+- Adjustable work surfaces are desirable to ensure correct work positions.
 Many companies use adjustable stands to elevate desktop monitors to the appropriate height levels for the users.
 Chair adjustments should be attempted first.
 It is easier to adjust a chair than to adjust the desk level on most office workstations.
 Adjustable monitor platforms are available to elevate the monitor screen to meet fine tuning requirements.

 - Stay in shape.
 Your fitness can improve your comfort.
-Many ergonomic web sites have information on various types of exercise that can be performed to reduce muscle group fatigue.
+Many ergonomic websites have information on various types of exercise that can be performed to reduce muscle group fatigue.